 If the preceding command indicates blocked traffic, remove the rule or add a rule allowing traffic for that specific port.
 In the following example, replace examplerule with the new rule and port 80 with your specific port number.

 $ sudo iptables -D examplerule $ sudo iptables -A INPUT -p tcp --destination-port 80 -j ACCEPT

-If the preceding command indicates blocked traffic, add a rule allowing traffic for your specific port.
-In the following command, replace port 80 with your specific port.
+If the preceding command indicates blocked traffic, then remove the old rule, or add a new rule allowing traffic for that specific port.
+In the following example, replace port 80 with your specific port number.

 netsh advfirewall firewall add rule name="Open Port 80" dir=in action=allow protocol=TCP localport=80